deepaksood619/deepaksood619.github.io/docs/about-me/projects/82-stashfin-metrics.md

 #### 3. Tech PMO

-1. # of Projects per week (New, In Progress, Complete)
+1. Number of Projects per week (New, In Progress, Complete)
 	1. Cut by Adhoc, Project & Bugs
 2. ETA Compliance to be >95% (Net of Dependencies)
 3. All dependencies to be communicated within first 20% of Project cycle
 4. All projects to have Infosec sign off